 By this we mean don’t spill the beans on the exact prize – instead keep them guessing but let them know there is something waiting for them on the other side that they both need and want.

 - Improved consumer engagement

-By its very nature gamification is entertaining and visually stimulating.
-Two factors that lay the foundations for dynamic, innovative interactions between consumers and brands.
+By its very nature, gamification is entertaining and visually stimulating.
+Two factors lay the foundations for dynamic, innovative interactions between consumers and brands.

 - Increased sales and profits

 Marketing nirvana – when the increased engagement above has a flow-on effect that directly results in more sales and more money through the payment gateway.

 Much like the strategic collection of data through free wifi registrations, gamification allows for an on-brand and justified request for this information, which in turn guarantees a higher rate of uptake.